PipedreamHQ/docs/docs/notebook/code/README.md

 If you're trying to run code that doesn't work or you have questions about any limits on code steps, [please reach out](/support/).

+## Editor settings

+We use the [Monaco Editor](https://microsoft.github.io/monaco-editor/), which powers VS Code and other web-based editors.

+We also let you customize the editor.
+For example, you can enable Vim mode, and change the default tab size for indented code.
+Visit your [**Settings**](https://pipedream.com/settings) to modify these settings.

 ## New to JavaScript?

 We understand many of you might be new to JavaScript, and provide resources for you to learn the language below.